-The model using the HADCM3 SST anomaly generates an especially large reduction in Atlantic storms.
+The model using the HadCM3 SST anomaly generates an especially large reduction in Atlantic storms.
 This distinction is also clear if we simply examine the mean rainfall response in the four simulations, illustrated in Fig. 14.
-The simulation with the HADCM3 anomaly has severely reduced rainfall over the Atlantic, as well as the Amazon, distinct from the other models used here.
-The explanation very likely lies in the differential warming over the tropical Atlantic and tropical Pacific, with the ratio of Atlantic to Pacific warming with HADCM3 SST clearly smaller than in any of the other models considered (see Fig. 12).
-The coupled simulations from the HADCM3 model in the CMIP3 database also show a distinctive severe drying over the Amazon and adjacent Atlantic Ocean.
-Our atmosphere-only simulations, with different atmospheric and land models, captures this distinction qualitatively, suggesting that it is primarily a result of the SST anomaly pattern and not the details of the atmosphere/land models, once the SST anomaly pattern is specified.
+The simulation with the HadCM3 anomaly has severely reduced rainfall over the Atlantic, as well as the Amazon, distinct from the other models used here.
+The explanation very likely lies in the differential warming over the tropical Atlantic and tropical Pacific, with the ratio of Atlantic to Pacific warming with HadCM3 SST clearly smaller than in any of the other models considered (see Fig. 12).
+The coupled simulations from the HadCM3 model in the CMIP3 database also show a distinctive severe drying over the Amazon and adjacent Atlantic Ocean.
+Our atmosphere-only simulations, with different atmospheric and land models, captures this distinction qualitatively, suggesting that it is primarily a result of the SST anomaly pattern and not the details of the atmosphere-land models, once the SST anomaly pattern is specified.

-Fig. 15a compares the anomalies in the ASO season vertical wind shear V_s (defined as the magnitude of the vector difference between seasonal-mean winds at 850 hPa and 200 hPa) over the Atlantic main development region (MDR) [80°W-20°W, 10°N-25°N] in the various SST anomaly simulations with the number of hurricanes simulated by this model, including also the ensemble mean responses for each year of the 4 observed-SST simulations.
+Figure 15a compares the anomalies in the ASO season vertical wind shear V_s (defined as the magnitude of the vector difference between seasonal-mean winds at 850 and 200 hPa) over the Atlantic main development region (MDR; 10°-25°N, 80°-20°W) in the various SST anomaly simulations with the number of hurricanes simulated by this model, including also the ensemble-mean responses for each year of the 4 observed-SST simulations.
 The mean over the all years of these simulations is shown as well, as is the climatological-SST simulations used as a control for the anomaly simulations.
 There is a clear negative correlation with coefficient of -0.8.
-The linear regression coefficient for the AMIP ensemble mean data points is -1.5 hurricanes/yr per ${\rm m\,s^{-1}}$ wind shear.
+The linear regression coefficient for the AMIP ensemblemean data points is -1.5 hurricanes per year (m s-1)-1 wind shear.
 This shear metric also helps explain the difference between the two climatological-SST simulations.
 The Reynolds SST produces fewer Atlantic storms and also stronger ASO vertical wind shear.

-Fig. 15b compares the simulated Atlantic hurricane-shear relationship with observations obtained by regression of the observed hurricane count versus vertical wind shear calculated from the NCEP-NCAR reanalysis.
-For this comparison we use data points from all 4 individual realizations.
-The model produces a slope of -1.32 hurricanes/yr per $m s^{-1}$, similar to the observed values of -1.25 hurricanes/yr per $m s^{-1}$.
-However, the model ASO mean shear over the MDR is about 2 $m s^{-1}$ weaker than that in NCEP-NCAR reanalysis ($\sim 10 m s^{-1}$).
-The model simulated year to year variation of ASO wind shear also correlates well with the NCEP-NCAR reanalysis with a coefficient of 0.61 (not shown).
-This number is smaller than the model-observation correlation in hurricane count (0.83), indicating other factors may contribute to the accuracy of the simulation of interannual variation of Atlantic hurricane count besides this shear.
+Figure 15b compares the simulated Atlantic hurricaneshear relationship with observations obtained by regression of the observed hurricane count versus vertical wind shear calculated from the NCEP-NCAR reanalysis.
+For this comparison we use data points from all four individual realizations.
+The model produces a slope of -1.32 hurricanes per year (m s-1)-1, similar to the observed values of -1.25 hurricanes per year (m s-1)-1.
+However, the model ASO mean shear over the MDR is about 2 m s-1 weaker than that in NCEP- NCAR reanalysis (~10 m s-1).
+The model-simulated year-to-year variation of ASO wind shear also correlates well with the NCEP-NCAR reanalysis with a coefficient of 0.61 (not shown).
+This number is smaller than the model-observation correlation in hurricane count -40 0